benizadi/FunBooksAndVideos/README.md

 - Using Fluent Validation
 - EFCore In-Memory database
 - Separation of concerns using MediatR and CQRS

+# Potential improvements
+Where time wasn't a limit
+- Providing EF Core DB Code first with propoer relation ships and configurations.
+- Using FakeDbContext for tests instead of relying on the In-Memory database data.
+- Providing Level 3 Maturity on the Rest APIs following HATEOAS standards and documentations.
+- Proper logging of each individual operations where necessary.

 # Code coverage on Local
 ![img](https://github.com/benizadi/FunBooksAndVideos/assets/12119278/a8f99960-4fbd-4fa1-8298-2f539ccf8b29)